lukas-vlcek/bigdesk/index.md

 ##### &mdash; history
 How much data in milliseconds to keep in history.
 Defaults to `300000` (5 min).

-For example, to open bigdesk and have it connect to `http://127.0.0.1:9201` endpoint with a `3` sec refresh interval use:
+For example, to open Bigdesk and have it connect to `http://127.0.0.1:9201` endpoint with a `3` sec refresh interval use:

 `index.html?endpoint=http://127.0.0.1:9201&connect=true&refresh=3000`